 Earlier in the healthcare industry, the doctor was the main custodian of the patient experience.
-We have seen it change over the last decade.
-The power is shifting to the service ecosystem, and technology has been playing a key role.
+Over the past decade, it has seen many changes.
+The power is shifting to the service ecosystem, and technology is playing a key role.
 However, the approach to medical treatment and service differs in each country.
 Whether publicly governed or privately owned, healthcare institutions have just begun to address patient experience.

-As patient experience comprises of any contact from primary to critical care, it is crucial for hospitals to recognize the immediate needs of the patients before proceeding further with any treatment.
+As patient experience comprises any contact from primary to critical care, it is crucial for hospitals to recognize their immediate needs before proceeding further with any treatment.
 Patients always remember how they were treated compared to what is said or done.
 This personalized touch lets them know they are in safe hands and create lasting memories that stay with them.

-Reminders are a great way to keep track of appointments.
-Given our busy lifestyles, there may be a big chance of us forgetting to attend meetings, maybe even doctor’s appointments.
-To avoid these things from happening, healthcare providers have now begun to automate phone calls, text message or even email reminders.
+Given our busy lifestyles, there are chances of us forgetting to attend meetings, maybe even doctor’s appointments.
+To avoid this, healthcare providers have now begun to automate phone calls, text messages, and email reminders.
 These convenient methods help patients follow upcoming visits to the specialists.

 This gives patients the ability to get copies of their medical records - without any help.
 According to research by the Healthcare Information and Management Systems Society (HIMSS), facilitating ongoing communication between patients and physicians either via an app or online portal can improve engagement rates by 60% or higher.

 Like any brand-customer interaction, patients want to be involved in their healthcare needs.
-It is important to maintain continuous engagemen.
-Train your staff to give patients a pleasant experience, irrespective of their role.
-Simple tricks like talking to the patient, checking on their progress, makes a difference to them.
+It is important to maintain continuous engagement.
+Train your staff to give them a pleasant experience, irrespective of their role.
+Simple tricks like talking to them and checking on their progress can make a huge difference.

-Providers can also create email lists to circulate social media or monthly newsletter (including news and information relevant to their care).
-This encourages them to come back for therapy services but also keeps you informed of their progress post discharge.
+Providers can also create email lists to circulate social media posts or monthly newsletters (including news and information relevant to their care).
+This encourages them to come back for therapy services but also keep them informed of their progress post discharge.

 Healthcare customers are brand ambassadors when they enter the hospital.
 If the service is set low, (be it like a financial institution that suddenly has too much to offer) then expectations and results, will reflect in a similar manner.
 This obstacle course is something that only pursuing and developing patient experience can fix.

-Patient experience, now, has become an important factor and a matter of choice among hospitals for consumers to decide on their course of action.
-While steps to improve engagement can inherently help boost the value patients feel they are receiving, it is necessary for you to stay competitive.
-Therefore, plan the patient journey, leverage technology and encourage patients to access professional care when they need it.
+Patient experience, now, has become an important factor and a matter of choice among hospitals to decide their course of action.
+While steps to improve engagement can inherently help boost the value patients feel, it is necessary to stay competitive.
+Therefore, plan the patient journey, leverage technology, and encourage patients to access professional care when they need it.